majard/bugicide/README.md

 The dependencies for this project are documented on the Gemfile, and installed with Bundler.
 To install bundler run:

-$ gem install bundler
+'$ gem install bundler'

 And then, to install the dependencies run:

-$ bundler install
+'$ bundler install ''

 in the project folder.